zextras/tech-doc/source/_includes/_usage/mails.rst

 it needs some action, or it has been processed and can be archived or deleted.

+More actions are available and shown upon right-clicking an email.

 Trash Folder
 ------------

 The trash folder is a special folder in which e-mails marked for deletion are temporary stored, in case they need to be recovered.
 An e-mail in the Trash folder will be automatically deleted after a period equivalent to the retention time, by default **30 days**.